 Three easy ways to incorporate the benefits of the Mediterranean diet into your life

 - Drink two tablespoons of high-phenolic extra virgin olive oil every day.
-Click here to see our collection at The Pappas Post Market.
+Read about the benefits of this practice.

 - Remove salt from your diet and start experimenting with Greek herbs and spices.
 Click here to purchase the highest quality Greek herbs and spices from The Pappas Post Market.